 If teaching pupils is a great responsibility, then the teaching of other teachers is equally important – and one that is more vital now than ever.

-Our NPQLTD will provide access to cutting-edge research, developed by people who know what teachers need.
+Our NPQLTD course provide access to cutting-edge research, developed by people who know what teachers need.
 You’ll be supported in putting new research findings into practice immediately, implementing professional-development programmes that will have a direct impact on classroom teaching.

 You will learn to design and deliver effective professional development, to make evidence-informed development decisions and to tailor and adapt support based on individuals’ development needs.